DSrcl/ns3-scratch/README.md

 lan.addConnection(...other links...);
 ```
 Install the specified topology with `LanHelper::install` function.
-The install function returns a **NetDeviceContainer** containing net devices of the terminal nodes, which you can later used to build your network interfaces (e.g. using **Ipv4AddressHelper** to install **Ipv4Interfaces**).
-Node that this function already uses **InternetStackHelper** to enable a few of NS-3 builtin protocols.
+The install function returns a **NetDeviceContainer** containing net devices of the terminal nodes, which you can later use to build your network interfaces (e.g. using **Ipv4AddressHelper** to install **Ipv4Interfaces**).
+Note that this function already uses **InternetStackHelper** to enable a few of NS-3 builtin protocols.
 ```cpp
 NetDeviceContainer hostsDevices = lan.install();
 ```